 Cycling holidays along the Rhine

-The Rhine Cycle Route runs for about 1,200 kilometres along the Rhine from its source in the Swiss Alps to its mouth in the Dutch North Sea.
-It doesn't matter whether you are travelling as a family or already an experienced cyclist: there is something here for every level of ability.
-On one of our cycling holidays along the Rhine, discover the varied beauty of the river landscape, medieval towns nestling on the banks of the river, imposing castles perched on the steep vineyards and the numerous UNESCO World Heritage Sites.
+The Rhine Cycle Route runs for about 1,200 kilometers along the Rhine from its source in the Swiss Alps to its mouth in the Dutch North Sea.
+It doesn't matter whether you are traveling as a family or already an experienced cyclist: there is something here for every level of ability.
+On one of our cycling holidays along the Rhine, discover the varied beauty of the river landscape, medieval towns nestling on the banks of the river, imposing castles perched on the steep vineyards, and the numerous UNESCO World Heritage Sites.
 The romance of the Rhine is world-famous.

 The quote from the French writer Victor Hugo sums it up perfectly: "The Rhine is fast like the Rhône, wide like the Loire, bedded in rocks like the Meuse, winding like the Seine, clear and green like the Somme, rich in history like the Tiber, regal like the Danube, mysterious like the Nile, shimmering with gold like a stream of America, accompanied by fables and fantomas like a river of Asia".
 Cycling holidays along the Rhine are more multi-faceted than almost any other.